ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 actions.
 The returned resolved Promise instance will be the returned instance of a Promise instance that wraps around a non-Promise value in the prior example of the resolve function.

-While the reject function can be use to inform the caller that the actions did not execute successfully like the following.
+While the <code>reject</code> function can be use to inform the caller that the actions did not execute successfully like in the following.

 ```javascript
 const p = new Promise((resolve, reject) => {